joshgerdes/jekyll-uno/_drafts/deploy-azure-firewall-mon-to-a-static-web-app.md

 ### Deployment

-#### Pre-requisites
+#### Prerequisites

-Today, we are going to deploy Azure-Firewall-mon into an Azure Static Web App - to do this, we will need the following prerequisites:
+Today, we are going to deploy Azure-Firewall-mon into an Azure Static Web App - to do this; we will need the following prerequisites:

 * A [GitHub](https://github.com/ "GitHub") account
 * An [Azure](https://azure.microsoft.com/en-us/?WT.mc_id=AZ-MVP-5004796 "Do more with less.
 On Azure.") subscription _(with permissions to deploy Event Hub, deploy an Azure Static WebApp, and configure Diagnostics on the Azure Firewall)_